lionel-camacho/LoginSwiftUI/README.md

 - Add a screen where the logged in user can update their persisted details
 - Add UI tests
 - Refactor to remove some duplication
+- Mock the service request and add more tests for networking and consuming the service